noumenapay/docs/noumena/noumena-open-api-en.md

 ### Query push failure events

 We push events every minute, and up to push 5 times for each event.
+Failure to push 5 times means the event failed and will not be pushed again, please use ```Query push failure events```.

 ```text
 url：/api/v1/events